GothenburgBitFactory/tw.org/README.md

    hugo server -D -w --bind 0.0.0.0 -b http://<hostname>
    ```

+## Updating TaskWarrior Manpages

+To update the manpages in `content/docs/man`, run `bin/update-tw-manpages`.
+You will need pandoc and curl installed.

 ## Updating Tools

 This repository has automation for searching GitHub for projects related to Taskwarrior and including them in the "Tools" page.